Akashkarmokar/Khajana/README.md

 Note:- Khajana will save all the Codes and Problem Statement in following directory format :
 (Online Judge) / (Handle) /(ProblemName.(Ext)

-You can not get your gym accepted submission code.(It will be available in next version update)
+You can not get your gym,mirror contest's accepted submission code.For this you will see somethng wrong (It will be available in next version update).

 ## Requirements
 * Python 3